lealceldeiro/gems/JavaCookBookProblemsAndSolutions/Chapter12/README.md

 Use the standard Java 11 `HttpClient` or the `URLConnection` class.

 This technique applies anytime you need to read from a URL, not just a RESTful web service.

+## 12.2 Contacting a Socket Server

+### Problem

+You need to contact a server using TCP/IP.

+### Solution

+Just create a `java.net.Socket`, passing the hostname and port number into the constructor.